Saturday, August 8th

 11:00 AM Bus arrives at American Family Field

-12:30 PM Escorted to the field for photos and pre game ceremony
+12:30 PM Escorted to the field for photos and pre-game ceremony

-1:10 PM NY Mets vs Brewers
+1:10 PM Minnesota Twins vs Brewers

 All Star Baseball Game to Follow Brewers game and "Kids Run the Bases"

-Players and coaches will received their tickets from Department Headquarters.
+Coaches and VIPs will received their tickets from Department Headquarters.
 Additional tickets may be purchased for family and friends.
-Deadline to purchase tickets is July 18th.

 The All-Star Game is free to attend.
 You may arrive before the end of the Brewer’s game in order to avoid traffic congestion (approximately 3:30 should be sufficient.)
 However, no entrance into the park will be allowed until the game is done and many of the guests have left.
 They are expecting a full stadium, so early parking may be limited.